wizmo2/zidoo-player/README.md

 [^1]: Release 1.1 - can be used on older HA versions, requires manual integration and is limited to basic player control.
 [^2]: Release 1.2 - adds config flow
 [^3]: Release 1.2.9 - Extended search shortcuts.
 Requires HA 2022.2 or above
 [^4]: Release 1.2.10 - Standby option.
-Not recommended on Z9S
+Not recommended on Z9S or UHD3000
 [^5]: Release 1.2.11 - Subtitle and Audio services
+[^6]: Release 1.3.0 - bump zidoorc .
+Add Send Key service